cockroachdb/docs/cockroachcloud/create-a-serverless-cluster.md

 ## Step 3.
 Enter a spend limit

-Every cluster includes 250M RUs per month and 5 GiB of storage for free.
-Every cluster also has a guaranteed baseline performance of 100 RUs per second, or up to 100 QPS.
+Every cluster starts with 10M RUs of free [burst capacity](architecture.html#concepts) and accrues 100 RUs per second up to a maximum of 250M free RUs per month.
+Accrued RUs can be used for burst performance, and once they have been used the cluster will revert to the baseline performance of 100 RUs per second.

-Paid clusters include additional resources for higher performance.
+If you set a spend limit, your cluster will not be throttled to baseline performance once you use all of your free accrued RUs.
+Instead, it will continue to use burst performance as needed until you reach your spend limit.
 You will only be charged for the resources you use up to your spend limit.
-If you reach your spend limit, your cluster will revert to the baseline performance of free clusters.
+If you reach your spend limit, your cluster will revert to the baseline performance of 100 RUs per second.

 For more information on determining your resource usage, see [Planning your cluster](serverless-cluster-management.html#planning-your-cluster).